 Due to the absence of a public market for the Company's common stock, it has been necessary to estimate the fair value of the common stock underlying the Company's stock-based awards when performing fair value calculations using the BSM option pricing model.
 The fair value of the common stock underlying the Company's stock-based awards was assessed on each grant date by the Company's board of directors (Board of Directors).
-All options to purchase shares of the Company's common stock underlying those options on the date of grant.
+All options to purchase shares of the Company's common stock have been granted with an exercise price per share no less than the fair value per share of the Company's common stock underlying those options on the date of grant.